csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 ```

 #### **Select all appropriete trip data from 2020, then filter out unnecessary trips with skewed ride length**
+* This query alone produces 3,475,816 rows.
-* Records of trips less than 1 min are removed because they can be **false starts** or are charged the same fee regardless (for a trip duration of 1 min).
+* Records of trips less than 1 min are removed because they can be **false starts** and are charged the same fee regardless (for a trip duration of 1 min or less).
 * Bikes out longer than a day are also removed.
 During this scenario, bikes can be considered 'stolen' and riders are required to bring rideable back to an eligible station.

 ```sql